 Emission factors for total particles are calculated by taking the ratio between PM2.5 for total particles and for solid particles only based on Denier van der Gon et al. (2015) for medium-sized automatic boilers.
 BC, PM10 and TSP are calculated by assuming the condensable fraction only contains particles <2.5µm, and does not contain any BC.

 Table 3.49 presents the emission factors for solid particles only, for each of the technologies provided in this section for biomass combustion.
 These are fully consistent with the emission factors provided for total particles in the emission factor Tables above.
-The reFor reporting purposes, Parties are strongly recommended to use the emission factors for total PM (thus including the condensable component) as provided in the emission factor tables above.
+For reporting purposes, Parties are strongly recommended to use the emission factors for total PM (thus including the condensable component) as provided in the emission factor tables above.

 Table 3.49 Emission factors for PM based on solid particles only (for reference)